some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* If set to 0xFFFFFF, the Find Service Entry shall be considered valid until the next reboot.
+* If set to 0xFFFFFF, the Find Service entry shall be considered valid until the next reboot.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_265